digital4better/fruggr-samples/functional-units/fruggr-scanner/testing-local-script/README.md

 ## Use-case

-This sample illustrates how develop and test a local functional unit script with the Fruggr scanner.
+This sample illustrates how to develop and test a local functional unit script with the Fruggr scanner.

 Scenario:
 - The local functional script you want to test is located at `./work/script.json` on your computer